OberstKrueger/www-oberstkrueger-com/books-i-have-read/index.md

 - Gibson, William - The Peripheral
 - Gibson, William - Virtual Light
 - Gibson, William - Zero History
+- Hardy, Thomas - Far from the Madding Crowd
 - Howrey, Meg - The Wanderers
 - Leroux, Gaston - The Phantom of the Opera
 - Lewis, C.S. - The Chronicles of Narnia